CharleneMcKeown/DevOps-and-Containers/README.md

 You can view an interactive version of this [here](https://azure.microsoft.com/en-in/solutions/architecture/cicd-for-containers/) with descriptions of each step.

-> **Important!** If you have already created your AKS cluster in preparation for this lab, please skip to 'Deploy Kubernetes Service and supporting services'.
+> **Important!** If you have already created your AKS cluster in preparation for this lab, please skip to [Deploy Kubernetes Service and supporting services](https://github.com/CharleneMcKeown/DevOps-and-Containers#deploy-kubernetes-service-and-supporting-services).

 ## Create a Service Principal and a pair of SSH RSA keys